Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 ### AWS Organizations SCPS
 SCPs specify the maximum permissions for an account, or a group of accounts, called an organizational unit (OU).
 #### Session policy
-Session policies limit the permissions that the role or user's identity-based policies grant to the session
+Session policies limit the permissions that the role or user's identity-based policies grant to the session.
+A session policy is an inline permissions policy that users pass in the session when they assume the role.
+You can configure the identity broker to pass a session policy to reduce the scope of session permissions when users assume the role.
+When you pass session policies, the resulting  permissions are the intersection of the IAM entity's identity-based policy and the session policies

 # Authorization model